cedmayer/cedmayer.github.io/documentation/docu-usr/functionalities.md

 Changes the sensor from frontside to backside and the other way

 ####Aim
-aims towards the active feature position.
+Aims towards the active feature position.
 The feature needs to be solved for this functionality, that means it has some valid X Y and Z coordinates.

 ####Move
 The user can specify where the sensor should aim towards

 ####Change motor state
-enables or disables the motor (lasertracker)
+Enables or disables the motor (lasertracker)

 ####Compensation
-starts the compensation (lasertracker)
+Starts the compensation (lasertracker)

+###Change the software settings
+In the menu **Settings > view settings** you can change the used units, the displayed attributes of the table view and you see the plugins information like descriptions of the usable functions and sensors of the loaded plugins.